terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-governance.md

 ### MinDeposit

 - type: `Coins`
-- default value: `uluna`
+- denom: `uluna`
+- amount: `50000000`

-Minimum deposit for a proposal to enter a voting period.
+The minimum deposit amount for a proposal to enter a voting period.
+Currently 50 Luna.

 ### MaxDepositPeriod

 - type: `time.Duration` (seconds)
-- default value: 2 months
+- `"max_deposit_period": "1209600s"`

 Maximum period for Luna holders to deposit on a proposal.
+Currently 2 weeks.

 ### Quorum

 - type: `Dec`
+- `"quorum": "0.400000000000000000",`

 Minimum percentage of total stake needed to vote for a result to be considered valid.